Timeline & Process

 Your kitchen during Phase 1: You will have access to the cabinets (open shelving) but the doors and drawers will be gone.
 The containment area may limit access to part of the kitchen.
 Most families set up a temporary food prep area nearby.

-Phase 2: HEPA-vacuumed prep, sealed containment, and Italian 2K polyurethane (Days 3-10)
+Phase 2: HEPA-vacuumed prep, sealed containment, and 2K polyurethane

 This is the longest phase and where the finish is built.
-HEPA-vacuumed prep controls sanding dust, sealed negative-pressure containment controls the finishing stage, and Italian 2K polyurethane goes on for pro durability that lasts.
-Tyler Fowler, CSLB #1015608 since 2016, runs both the off-site spray work and the on-site frame finishing personally.
+HEPA-vacuumed sanding runs during prep and sealed negative-pressure containment runs during finishing, and the Italian 2K polyurethane is sprayed with HVLP in two primer coats and two to three topcoats.
+Tyler Fowler, CSLB #1015608 since 2016, runs both the shop spray work and the on-site frame finishing personally.
 Two processes run simultaneously:

 Off-Site (Doors & Drawers)

-In our controlled spray environment, each door and drawer front goes through the full finish process: grain filling (for oak), primer coat, sanding between coats, and multiple topcoats of Italian 2K polyurethane.
-Each coat needs proper dry time before the next is applied — this is why this phase takes several days.
+In our shop spray setup, each door and drawer front goes through the full finish process: three to five grain-filler applications on open-grain oak, two primer coats, sanding to 400 grit between stages, and two to three topcoats of Italian 2K polyurethane.
+Each coat needs proper dry time before the next is applied — this is part of why the schedule depends on kitchen size and scope.
 Rushing coats ruins the finish.

 On-Site (Cabinet Frames)

 While doors are being finished off-site, Tyler works on the cabinet frames in your kitchen — inside the containment zone.
 The frames go through the same prep and finish process: degrease, sand, prime, topcoat.
-The on-site work is done with the same HVLP spray equipment and 2K polyurethane used on the doors.
+The on-site work is done with the same HVLP spray equipment and the same coating used on the doors.

 Your kitchen during Phase 2: Cabinet frames are being finished on-site, so the containment zone is active.
 You still have access to cabinet shelves for essentials (dishes, glasses, etc.), but they are open shelving without doors.
 Tyler coordinates his on-site schedule to minimize disruption — he is not in your kitchen every day of this phase.